 Sticking out of her mouth was what looked like a paper clip: A wire had popped off one of the spacers on her braces and was protruding uncomfortably from the side of her lips.

 Orthodontia was a challenge the Ladakhi women had not faced.
 Our porter had an old pair of tiny scissors which proved no match for First World mouth metal.
 Now what?
+Walk two days back to Leh and fly back to Dehli?
 Our daughter was a trooper but the broken wire was causing her pain.

+Looking down toward the village to see how far we’d come, we were shocked: A young French couple and their guide were approaching.
+We hadn’t seen a soul on the trail for days!
 They agreed to help us with the dental crisis.
-Our daughter laid down in the dirt, Dennis held her mouth open, the Frenchman jabbed his Leatherman into her mouth, but the wire was too far in the back to get ahold of.
-Eventually, we had to give up and let the couple continue (while taking our hopes of reaching the pass with them.)
+Our daughter laid down in the dirt, Dennis held her mouth open, the Frenchman’s Leatherman repeatedly grabbed at the wire, but it was too far in the back of her mouth.
+After a half hour of trying, we had to give up, let the couple continue (while taking our hopes of reaching the pass with them.)

 But before we could even gather our gear to head down, miraculously, another trekker appeared: A tough old Frenchman walking alone – no guide – with a backpack full of gear.
 Even luckier?
 He had once studied to be an orthodontist.